MohamedSawaed/security-app---cryptography/README.md

 The study of this project:

-We started by learning about the relevant topics through the lectures and exercises in the course, then we approached external sources of information (like IDEA), blogs and articles by cryptology experts.
-We delved into the course’s materials and tried to reach a good understanding of the project topics, to understand how to implement the various algorithms.
+I started by learning about the relevant topics through the lectures and exercises in the course, then I approached external sources of information (like IDEA), blogs and articles by cryptology experts.
+I delved into the course’s materials and tried to reach a good understanding of the project topics, to understand how to implement the various algorithms.